farisachugthai/ipython/docs/source/config/intro.rst

 Overview of the IPython configuration system
 ============================================

+.. why did was this previously in development???

 This section describes the IPython configuration system.
 This is based on :mod:`traitlets.config`; see that documentation for more information about the overall architecture.